SmartMeshFoundation/Photon/docs/SmartRaiden_Messages_Specification.md

 ![](./images/SecretRequest.png)

 ### RevealSecret
-RevealSecret is a message used at the situation that transfer initiator in a payment channel, once he has received `SecretRequest` from his assigned recipient of transfer, reveals the secret of this transfer to his transfer recipient.
+RevealSecret is a message used at the situation that transfer initiator in a payment channel, once he has received `SecretRequest` from that participant who needs the secret, reveals the secret of that participant.

 **Data Field** :